6 tips to help get your first sale

 Would your peers be willing to recommend your business to their own networks?
 How could you encourage them to?

 There are people in your industry who look for what is new and innovative.
 If you give them a sample of your product or service, they may share their experience, talk about your business or even become a customer of yours.

 Even if you are yet to land customers or clients, awareness is the first step.
-People are exposed to hundreds of messages per day and it can take time before people instantly recognise your brand.
-You also want to consistently show up, so you are there when someone is considering businesses in your area.
+People are exposed to hundreds of messages each day and it can take time before people instantly recognise your brand.
+You also want to consistently show up in people’s feeds, so you are there when someone is considering businesses in your area.

 For more about marketing, read our 10 marketing tips for your small business and How can I stand out from the crowd? articles.

 While the ‘lone wolf’ entrepreneur image is often promoted by the media, in real life there is so much value and opportunity in connecting with like-minded people.
 And remember that people like doing business with businesses that care – so becoming a good member of your corporate community could pay dividends.

 Read more about this topic in our Ideas for corporate social responsibility article.

 Before you find yourself in a position to land your first sale, you will want to have a few essentials in place.
 Think about how you’re going to accept payments – our How can I take payments in my business? article talks about many of the options available, including EFTPOS2.
 Think about your business banking needs.
 And if you’re issuing invoices, you may wish to read about the benefits of our Biz Invoice invoicing tool, which incorporates an invoice template and other time-saving features1.

 1. To be eligible for Biz Invoice you must hold a Business One Low Plan or Business One High Plan account or foreign currency account and be registered for Westpac Live Online Banking.